averykhoo/ngram-movers-distance/README.md

     * but how to get multiple results?
       * still need to run full search?
       * or maybe just return top 1 result?
-  * make the 3-gram filter optional
 * prefix lookup
   * look for all strings that are approximately prefixed
   * like existing index but not normalized and ignoring unmatched ngrams from target
-* bag of words
-  * use WMD with NMD word distances
-  * may require proper EMD implementation?

 ## Publishing (notes for myself)